EOD technicians support US Army recruiting at robotics competition in West Virginia

+WHEELING, W.Va. – Explosive Ordnance Disposal technicians supported U.S. Army recruiters during a middle and high school robotics competition in Wheeling, West Virginia.

+Soldiers from the 754th Ordnance Company (EOD) demonstrated the tools of their profession to students at the Wheeling Robotics Competition.

-(From the left) Pfc.
-Hayden Rolf from Coeur d'Alene, Idaho; Staff Sgt.
-Andrew Gettle from Lebanon, Pennsylvania; and Pfc.
-Calvin Battaglia from West Chester, Pennsylvania, represented the 754th Ordnance Company (Explosive Ordnance Disposal) at the Wheeling Robotics Competition.
-The Army EOD technicians supported the Richmond Army Recruiting Battalion at the event.
-U.S. Army photo by 2nd Lt.
-Vincent D. Mallardi.
+Staff Sgt.
+Andrew Gettle from Lebanon, Pennsylvania; Pfc.
+Calvin Battaglia from West Chester, Pennsylvania; and Pfc.
+Hayden Rolf from Coeur d'Alene, Idaho, represented the 754th EOD Company at the event in support of the Richmond Army Recruiting Battalion.

+“There were around 140 teams that competed and around 5-6 members in each team,” said Gettle.
+“The competitors were middle school and high school aged kids from STEM (Science, Technology, Engineering and Mathematics) schools from all over the region.”

+Gettle said the students came from 36 high schools and 60 middle schools.

 |Date Taken: